BND Hamburger Icon

 Next, be prepared for a no. A negative response could be based on factors you know nothing about or have no control over.
 If that happens, ask what you can do to be considered for a pay raise in the future.
 A good boss will give you the reasons for the rejection and tell you how you can improve your chances for better compensation in the future.

-If you are unsatisfied with the reasons why a raise isn’t feasible or with the path proposed to receive more compensation, it’s time to assess your career path and your desire to stay with the company or firm.
+If you are unsatisfied with the reasons why a raise isn’t feasible or with the path proposed to receive more compensation, it’s time to assess your career path and your desire to stay with the company or find a new job.
 In the meantime, stay positive.

 If you get a yes, maintain your professionalism.
 Express your gratitude and keep up the good work.
 It’s also important to maintain good relationships with your co-workers.
 If you brag to others about your pay raise, your boss will regret helping you, and you will create friction within your team.